-Whenever commits are pushed to a branch of the main repository, GitHub Actions triggers a new job that builds and tests the state of the updated branch.
+Whenever commits are pushed to a branch of the main repository or Pull Requests are created or changed, GitHub Actions triggers a new job that builds and tests the state of the updated branch.
 During the test phase, only the JUnit tests (excluding STF tests) are executed.

-Furthermore, the static code analysis tool Codacy is run to scan the code and binaries.
+The static code analysis is executed for each commit and Pull Request to scan the code and binaries.
 This scan only looks at the changes made by the pushed commits, meaning it will not analyze existing/unchanged code.
 The results of the analysis are available through the GitHub interface or can be viewed using the Codacy web interface.

 Configured in the admin interface of our codacy project.